How to Make Easy Sourdough Bread Recipe

 Score and Bake

-• When the oven is done preheating score the top of the loaf using a lame or sharp knife.
+- When the oven is done preheating remove the dough from the fridge.
+Score the top of the sourdough loaf using a lame or sharp knife at a 45° angle, 1 inch deep.

 Love your process, your photos, and your beautiful bread my friend!